ABOUT

 Christina P. Davis is Professor of Anthropology at Western Illinois University.
-She is a linguistic anthropologist focusing on multilingual education, language policy, and digital practices in Sri Lanka and India.
+Her research focuses on multilingual education, language policy, digital practices, and youth in Sri Lanka and India.
 Davis received her PhD in Anthropology at the University of Michigan under the advisement of Professors Judith T. Irvine, Thomas R. Trautmann, Webb Keane, and Barbra A. Meek.
-Her first book, The Struggle for a Multilingual Future: Youth and Education in Sri Lanka (Oxford Studies in the Anthropology of Language, Oxford University Press, 2020), examines the tension between ethnic conflict and multilingual education policy in the linguistic and social practices of Sri Lankan minority youth.
-Her second book, “Mother Tongue and English: The Politics of Language in Indian Higher Education” (Under contract, Cambridge University Press), co-authored with Chaise LaDousa, incorporates interviews at three higher education institutions in western and northern India to examine how students imagine mother tongue in relation to English.
-Davis is also working on a long-term project on language policy, Tamil identity, and place in Colombo, Sri Lanka.
-Her forthcoming article, “The Language Politics of Aragalaya: A Multilingual Protest Movement in Postwar Sri Lanka” (Anthropological Quarterly 2025) looks at Sri Lankan youths’ efforts to make the 2022 Colombo-based protest movement trilingual in Sinhala, Tamil, and English.
+Her first book, which came out of her long-term research in Sri Lanka, The Struggle for a Multilingual Future: Youth and Education in Sri Lanka (Oxford Studies in the Anthropology of Language, Oxford University Press, 2020), examines the tension between ethnic conflict and multilingual education policy in the linguistic and social practices of Sri Lankan minority youth.
+She is currently working on a project on language policy, Tamil identity, and place in Colombo, Sri Lanka.
+Her article “The Language Politics of Aragalaya: A Multilingual Protest Movement in Postwar Sri Lanka” (Anthropological Quarterly 2025) contributes to language-focused approaches to large-scale civic movements by analyzing Sri Lankan youths’ efforts to make the 2022 Colombo-based protest movement trilingual in Sinhala, Tamil, and English.

 View her Western Illinois University Faculty profile.